AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 Example of exclude definitions are:

 * **Exclude pages**.
-Use a filter definition to strip out a specific page (such as *Home Page) from a report, create an Event rule where the page equals "Home Page," and then exclude it.
-This definition automatically includes all pages except the Home Page.
+Use a filter definition to strip out a specific page (such as *Home Page*) from a report, create an Event rule where the page equals `Home Page`, and then exclude the rule.
+This definition automatically includes all pages except the *Home Page*.
 * **Exclude referring domains**.
 Use a definition that includes only referring domains from Google.com and excludes all others.
 * **Identify non-purchasers**.
-Identify when orders are greater than zero and then exclude the [!UICONTROL Visitor].
+Identify when orders are greater than zero and then exclude the [!UICONTROL Person].

 [!UICONTROL Exclude] can be used to identify a sequence where specific sessions or events are not performed by the person. [!UICONTROL Exclude] can also be included within a Logic group (see below).